simrank13/cs3388/README.md

 - C++ compiler with support for C++11
 - OpenGL 3.3 or higher
-- GLFW
-- GLEW
-- GLM
+- GLFW, GLEW, and GLM
-- BMapLoader.hpp
 - PlaneMesh.hpp
 - LoadBitmap.cpp